juaneloDev/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/Setup.md

 The __2D Renderer__ is now set up for your Project.

-__Note:__ If you have the experimental 2D Renderer enabled, some of the options related to 3D rendering in the __Universal Render Pipeline Asset__ will not have any impact on your final app or game.
+__Note:__ If If you use the __2D Renderer__ in your Project,, some of the options related to 3D rendering in the __Universal Render Pipeline Asset__ will not have any impact on your final app or game.